Naming what is the best smartwatch is not always easy, with a crowded, stylish market which has changed significantly over the last few years.

 How much should you pay for a smartwatch?

 Logically, a great budget smartwatch must cost about $100 to $150.
-Fitbit’s Blaze is one of the best affordable smartwatches, although it is simple in design and will not have all of the features from the Android Wear operating system.
+Fitbit’s Blaze is one of the best affordable smartwatches, although it is simple in design and will not have all of the features of the Android Wear operating system.

 Mid-range smartwatches will cost between $200 and $300.
 At this level, we recommend you get an Android Wear 2 software or an Apple Watch.